How many keyboards in your enterprise are hiding yellow sticky notes bearing any number of different user names and passwords?

 The Los Angeles County Employees Retirement Association (LACERA), however, wasn't deterred from its effort to eliminate password problems and the expensive additional workload that reset issues caused its help desk.
 LACERA is a fiduciary that administers the retirement funds for county employees and their beneficiaries.
 It is one of the top 30 public pension funds in the United States.

 During the third quarter of 2002, LACERA completed the implementation of a biometrics system as a login method for the desktops of its 300-plus employees.
-Now, instead of having to remember any number of passwords, specific policies for each of those passwords, and rules about changing them periodically, users are identified by their fingerprints and granted access once via a single sign-on technology to all the necessary applications and systems required to do their
+Now, instead of having to remember any number of passwords, specific policies for each of those passwords, and rules about changing them periodically, users are identified by their fingerprints and granted access once via a single sign-on technology to all the necessary applications and systems required to do their jobs.

 "When accessing applications on different systems, our users had different passwords for each, each with its own policy requirements, like the number of characters they were allowed to use.
 Some policies did not support specific characters as well.
 When changing passwords, users would have to keep in mind the policy for each," said LACERA director of technology James Pu.
 "Our goal was to deploy a system that leveraged the bio-login system to access multiple platforms, without having to refurbish a credential."